 The size of the diploma is 10" x 8".

-To graduate with an honor distinction, a student must have earned a minimum of 30 semester hours at Illinois State University as well as a cumulative GPA of 3.65 or higher after the last completed semester, as grades and hours for the current semester will not be posted at the time of commencement.
+To graduate with an honor distinction, an undergraduate student must have earned a minimum of 30 semester hours at Illinois State University as well as a cumulative GPA of 3.65 or higher after the last completed semester, as grades and hours for the current semester will not be posted at the time of commencement.
 Only Illinois State University course work is included in the computation of the GPA.

 |Cumulative GPA||Honor Distinction|